econia-labs/econia-x/src/move/research/fee/README.md

 Fees can be assessed as a proportion of either base volume or quote volume depending on the fee collector's preferred asset.
-As such there are two equations for determining the fee assessed on any given trade, based on whether the source asset (base or quote) is the input asset ("a priori fee") or output asset ("a posteriori fee").
+As such there are two equations for determining the fee assessed on any given trade, based on whether the source asset (base or quote) is the input asset ("pre-match fee") or output asset ("post-match fee") of the swap.

 ## Notation and units